OGnewar/Computer-Networking/Assignment-01/README.md

     4. Given the subnet mask and network address, how many nodes can your network support?
     5. Simulate the network in a packet tracer.

-## 1. Capture your network configuration using the "ipconfig" command in your command prompt.
+## 1. Capture your network configuration using the "ipconfig" command in your command promp.

 <img src="01.PNG">